 What does Early Intervention Offer?

-- A full assessment of a child’s current health and development status.
+- A full assessment of a child's current health and developmental needs.

 - Service coordination among providers, programs and agencies.

-- Strategies to build on family concerns, priorities, & resources (CPR).
+- Strategies to build on family concerns, priorities, and resources.

-- Developmental services: occupational therapy, physical therapy, speech language therapy, special education, etc.
+- A range of developmental services: occupational therapy, physical therapy, speech language therapy, special education, etc.

 - Services directed towards a specific disability/health condition, such as autism, sensory integration, feeding & swallowing.